 Yarn: Knit Picks Brava Worsted (Worsted Weight #4)

-Sweet pastel blue and orange are an adorable color choice for babies and young children.
-These colors also serve to really soften the overall appearance of the dinosaur and remove all traces of scariness.
-This dinosaur is a good size for cuddling – not too big and not too small either!
+Free dinosaur patterns of sweet pastel blue and orange are adorable color choices for babies and young children.
+These colors also serve to soften the overall appearance of the dinosaur and remove all traces of scariness.
+This dinosaur is a good size for cuddling - not too big and not too small either!

 Designer: Nicole Chase Crochet